paulasquin/decision-modeling/report.md

-# Decision modeling report
+# Decision modeling project - Report

 Ayush Rai, Benoit Laurès and Paul Asquin

-## Anwsers
+## Answers

-1. Do the obtained solutions have properties that are worth bringing to the attention of the decision maker?
+> 1. Do the obtained solutions have properties that are worth bringing to the attention of the decision maker?

-2. Discuss the properties of the current solution in comparison to the solutions you have obtained.
+>2.
+Discuss the properties of the current solution in comparison to the solutions you have obtained.

-3. Varying workload is currently an objective taken into account in the form of constraints.
+>3.
+Varying workload is currently an objective taken into account in the form of constraints.
 We can get different sets of effective solutions and tradeoffs with other goals by tightening and relaxing this constraint.
 Try at least one interval and discuss the result (you can use [0.9, 1.1])

-4. How to model the case for partially assigning bricks (i.e. assign a brick to multiple SR?)
+>4.
+How to model the case for partially assigning bricks (i.e. assign a brick to multiple SR?)
 Implement this and compare the results.

 5. If the demand increases uniformly in all bricks (for example + 20%, it may be necessary to hire a new sales representative.
 There is the question of where to locate his office (center brig)